 1. Consider every good thing that happens to you as a blessing, i.e., you weren’t completely responsible for the good thing that happened to you, so don’t take all the credit.

 2. Approach your personal accomplishments with a sense of sincere appreciation not a sense of entitlement.

 3. Be self-deprecating.
 Poke fun at yourself in areas where people tend to assume/think/know you have strengths and talents.

-4. Make sure you’re online sharing reflects a balanced view of your life:
+4. Make sure your online sharing reflects a balanced view of your life:

 - For every incredible vacation or trip photo, share something mundane from your daily life.

 - For every windfall you are celebrating, share a moment of challenge, concern, or self-doubt you’ve faced.